Learn how to freeze corn on the cob and enjoy it all year long. Stock up when it is in season and freeze for later.

-3. Cut your bag to size – we put 8 halves in each FoodSaver bag and that seems to be enough for dinner for our family.
+3. Cut your bag to size – we put 8 halves in each FoodSaver bag and that is enough for dinner for our family.

 4. Seal the bag with your FoodSaver and freeze until needed.
 They will stay fresh for at least 6 months or more.
-You can use freezer bags, but in my experience, they don’t keep things as fresh as the FoodSaver.
+You can use freezer bags, but in my experience, they don’t keep things as fresh as the FoodSaver method.

 Is This Frugal?